dinesh-58/shiDDR/readme.md

 - [ ] compare player click with botSequence
     - [x] generate only one id for botSequence for now
-    - [ ] keep generating until full, no need to compare player click for now
+    - [ ] keep generating until full, no need to compare player click for now (use interval)
     - [ ] shift() from botSequence (i.e. remove oldest pad in botSequence) regardless if player click was right or wrong
         - [ ] ?? toggle shifted pad?
             - [ ] for now, keep doing till bot board is fully enabled
         - [ ] ?? toggle player's clicked pad? because bot might generate previously generated pad that it has disabled but player may still have enabled (need to maintain visual consistency and also, I might compare pad states, not just pad id)
+            - [ ] one way would be set enabled for very short period of time. upon clicking, btn goes from neutral to primary to neutral

 - [ ] when bot toggles a pad, play same animation used for click (use setTimeout to show slowly)
 - [ ] host on gh-pages when you're able to play just 1 round w/ bot